Recruiting and training professionals where it is needed most

 The Umthombo Youth Development Foundation does more than just provide student bursaries that ignite the provision of quality healthcare in rural areas.
 As part of our long-term solution, our goal is to recruit and train young, aspiring health professionals so that they may supply healthcare services in areas where it is needed most.

-Our research findings showed that qualified health professionals are more likely to work in rural hospitals if that is where they originate, or if they have been exposed to the realities of rural healthcare during their university training.
-Our 20 year investment in rural youth to study and qualify as healthcare professionals in order to address rural hospitals staff shortages has proved successful - over 90% of our 434 graduates have worked at a rural hospital, and 65% of hem have continued to work beyond their contractual obligations!
+Research indicates that qualified health professionals are more likely to work in rural hospitals if that is where they originate, or if they have been exposed to the realities of rural healthcare during their university training.
+Our 20 year investment in rural youth to study and qualify as healthcare professionals in order to address rural hospital staff shortages has proved successful - over 90% of our 488 graduates have worked at a rural hospital, and at any one time between 57 to 65% of them continue to work at a rural hospital beyond their contractual obligations!

 This confirms that our investment in rural youth to address staff shortages in rural hospitals is a good strategy.